How to visualize a Gaussian Splat (3DGS) assets in Nira How to visualize a Gaussian Splat (3DGS) assets in Nira

 How to visualize a Gaussian Splat (3DGS) assets in Nira

-3D Gaussian Splat (3DGS) is an innovative technique for capturing and rendering real world objects and environments.
-It provides the most realistic visualizations of reconstructed reality data from photos or laser scans using tools like Postshot, gsplat, or LCCStudio.
+3D Gaussian Splat (3DGS) is an innovative technique for reconstructing and rendering real world objects and environments.
+3DGS provides the most realistic visualizations of reality data from photos and/or laser scans.
 All applications that generate 3DGS data can export to the PLY format.
-Nira supports PLY, SPZ, and SPLAT formats, but we recommend using PLY for the best visual quality.
-PLY supports spherical harmonics and can be stored uncompressed.
-For optimal results, we suggest uploading uncompressed PLY files.
+For a full list of the most common tools used to create 3DGS PLY files (both free and commercial), refer to the bottom of this help article.

 We’ll continue to update this help article with a more comprehensive list of tools and techniques as the 3DGS ecosystem evolves.
 Follow this page to stay informed about future updates.